rsca7213/express-ts-test/README.md

 - The API will be running on `http://localhost:PORT` where `PORT` is the port number specified in the `.env` file

+## 🧪 Running the tests

+- Run the tests to check if everything is working as expected

+  `npm run test`

 ## 📃 Reading the OpenAPI documentation (Swagger UI)

 - To read the OpenAPI documentation, first start the API in development mode